bodo-ai/PyDough/documentation/usage.md

 This is a reference to expression 'acctbal' of child $1

-This expression is plural with regards to the collection, meaning it can be placed in a CALC of a collection if it is aggregated.
+This expression is plural with regards to the collection, meaning it can be placed in a CALCULATE of a collection if it is aggregated.
 For example, the following is valid:
-  TPCH.nations.WHERE(region.name == 'EUROPE')(COUNT(customers.acctbal))
+  TPCH.nations.WHERE(region.name == 'EUROPE').CALCULATE(COUNT(customers.acctbal))
 ```

 4. Calling `explain_term` on an aggregation function call.